A halting Biden tries to confront Trump at debate but stirs Democratic panic about his candidacy

 “Look, we finally beat Medicare,” Biden said, as his time ran out on his answer.

 He also fumbled on abortion rights, one of the most important issues for Democrats in this year’s election.
 He was unable to explain Roe v.
-Wade, the landmark Supreme Court ruling that legalized abortion.
+Wade, the landmark Supreme Court ruling that legalized abortion nationwide.
+A conservative Supreme Court with three justices nominated by Trump overturned Roe two years ago.

 When asked if he supports some restrictions on abortion, Biden said he “supports Roe v.
 Wade, which had three trimesters.
 The first time is between a woman and a doctor.
 Second time is between a doctor and an extreme situation.
 A third time is between the doctor, I mean, between the women and the state.”